timotholt/sba/README.md

 2. There is a theme transition animation when the theme is changed.

-3. There is a mouse only (no touch support) animation to fade in the project name over each image when the mouse hovers over it.
+3. There is a mouse only hover (no touch support) animation to fade in the project name over each image.

 4. There is your usual lame .gif animations on the contact form.